-Nevada’s Board of Psychological Examiners is responsible for licensing behavior analysts.
+Nevada’s Board of Psychological Examiners is no longer responsible for licensing behavior analysts, but refers you to The Aging and Disability Services Division.
 It recognizes the Behavior Analyst Certification Board (BACB) as being the national organization that confers the required credential you must earn to be eligible for state licensure: Board Certified Behavior Analyst (BCBA®) certification.

 - Pepperdine University - Online Master's in Applied Behavior Analysis.
 GRE scores are not required to apply.

 - University of Dayton's - Online Master of Applied Behavior Analysis program.
 No GRE required.

 - Regis College - Online Master of Science in Applied Behavioral Analysis

 - Capella University - MS in Applied Behavior Analysis

 - Saint Joseph's University - Online Bachelor's or Master's Behavior Analysis Degrees and Certificates